mobiliabrus/tourbook/docs/6-tour.md

 ### THE GREAT ROUTE

 No flight after dive.
 It's the hardest route plan I've made.
-541km, 18 hours, Khao Lak-Phuket-Krabi-Donsak-Koh Phangan, of course short sleep.
+541km, 18 hours, Khao Lak-Phuket-Krabi-Donsak-Koh Phangan, of course no sleep.
 What do you want?

 The most difficult part is Khao Lak-Krabi.
 The information about the bus between this two destinations is very little.
 And It seems like I am certainly missing the last bus.
 After several twists, I found a google image of Pubket Bus Terminal 2, it shows there's a late bus from Phuket to Hat Yai which will stop at Krabi.
 And the minibus of diver shop also have enough time to transport me to the terminal.